Set Current Location

 Germany's most recognizable symbol is not as large as many visitors expect, yet its history is rich and fascinating.
 Built in 1791, the Brandenburg Gate was modeled on the entrance to the Acropolis in Athens.
 The Quadriga statue on top of the Gate, designed by sculptor Gottfried Schadow, represents Victoria, the Goddess of Peace, riding a four-horse chariot.
 This was one of Berlin's original 14 city gates, yet the only remaining evidence of the other gates are the names of underground stations such as Kottbusser Tor and Schlesisches Tor.
 The Brandenburg Gate and Pariser Platz have played center stage to numerous turbulent historical events.
 The south wing houses a tourist information office.

 Familiar to many from Wim Wenders' 1987 film "Wings of Desire," the view from the top of the 69 meter-high (226.37 feet) Victory Column is well worth the 285-step climb!
-Built in 1873 to commemorate Prussian military victories against Denmark, Austria and France, the Victory Column originally stood in front of the Reichstag, but was moved to its current location in the middle of the Tiergarten by the Nazi regime in 1938.
+Built in 1873 to commemorate Prussian military victories against Denmark, Austria and France, the Victory Column originally stood in front of the Reichstag, but was moved to its current location in the middle of the Tiergarten by the Third Reich in 1938.
 The golden statue of the Goddess Victory can be seen from all over the city and is one of Berlin's most eye-catching landmarks.
-Since 1995, the Victory Column has been the epicenter of Berlin's annual Love Parade, when hundreds of thousands of ravers gather in the Tiergarten to party in the name of love.
+Since 1995, the Victory Column has been the epicenter of Berlin's annual Love Parade, when hundreds of thousands gather in the Tiergarten to party.

 The hunting lodge of Electoral Prince Joachim II was designed and built by royal architect Caspar Theiss in 1540.
 Hidden away in the dense Grunewald forest, the prince adored hunting and had other lodges built in Köpenick and Potsdam during the same period.
 In the early 18th century, Friedrich I added baroque elements to the building, but the impressive main hall with its intricately painted ceiling has remained unchanged over the centuries.
 The Jagdschloß now houses a museum boasting an impressive collection of works by German and Dutch painters of the 14th-19th century (including Rubens, Lievens and Cranach) as well as countless hunting trophies.